mdrillin/osTest/README.md

 ##### use the pod name to load postgres data from initital_data.sql, for example
 $ oc exec -i superset-demo-postgresql-1-ru0zb -- /bin/sh -i -c 'psql -h 127.0.0.1 -U pguser -q -d pgdb' < initial_data.sql
+- Wait for loading to complete - there is no logging and it takes a few minutes!

 ## Create Views / Dashboards in superset console
 log into the superset console via Route Link (credentials : admin/superset)